Cancellations and closings during COVID-19 situation

 Humane Society of Jefferson County is postponing its March 21 Rabies Clinic until a later date.

-The U.S. Veterans' Project Library will not be held during the closure of the Dwight Foster Public Library in Fort Atkinson.

-The countywide veterans gathering is open to all area veterans from 8:30 a.m. to 1 p.m. on Wednesdays at the library.
-It will resume after the library reopens to the public.
+The countywide veterans gathering open to all area veterans from 8:30 a.m. to 1 p.m. on Wednesdays at the Fort Atkinson Library will resume after the library reopens to the public.

-U.S. Cellular is pledging to keep Americans connected during the pandemic and is pledging not to terminate service for non-payment for 60 days.
+U.S. Cellular is pledging to keep Americans connected during the pandemic and will not terminate service for non-payment for 60 days.
 The company will also waive late fees incurred because of the economic circumstances related to the coronavirus pandemic.

-Gov. Evers is also allowing bars and restaurants across Wisconsin to remain open for now, as long as the number of people inside the establishment is limited to 50.

 (0) comments